-- Ten to 12 months - food should be becoming more important at this age.
+- ten to 12 months – food should be becoming more important at this age.
 Offer your baby solid food before his or her breast or formula feed.
 Allow your child to feed themselves.
-Foods which encourage biting and chewing include finger sandwiches, steamed vegetable sticks and strips of well-cooked meat.
+Foods that encourage biting and chewing include finger sandwiches, steamed vegetable sticks and strips of well-cooked meat

 - After weaning, it is recommended that your child continue to have three or four milk drinks per day or a dairy equivalent.

 Some women gradually, partially or abruptly wean when their baby starts on solids, while others continue to breastfeed throughout the first few years of their child’s life.
 It is up to you and your baby to decide on the best time to wean.
 Don’t be pressured to wean by relatives or experts.

 After making the decision to wean, it helps to remember that breasts make milk on demand.
 The more your baby suckles, the more milk is produced.
 Conversely, the less milk taken, the less your breasts make for the next feed.
 Keep this simple supply-and-demand concept in mind, and wean your child slowly over time.
 Stopping too suddenly can lead to painful engorgement of the breasts and an increased susceptibility to infection (mastitis).

 The pace at which you choose to wean is your personal choice.
 This is influenced by the physical comfort of your breasts, your emotional readiness and your baby's adaptability to the change.
 Start by replacing one breastfeed each week.
 For babies under one year of age, use a suitable infant formula.

 Children over one year of age can drink full cream cow's milk, using either a bottle or a cup.
 Continue to replace feeds until your baby is drinking formula or cow’s milk exclusively.
 This can take anywhere from a few weeks to a few months, depending on your milk supply.
 You may have to wear nursing pads for a while, as breasts tend to leak during the weaning process.